What is plumbing and drainage insurance?

 What plumbing and drainage work isn’t covered by home insurance?

-Unfortunately your home buildings insurance policy isn’t likely to cover things like general maintenance work, wear and tear, or boilers over a certain age.
-They’ll also often exclude things like:
+Unfortunately, your home buildings insurance policy isn’t likely to cover things like general maintenance work, wear and tear, or boilers over a certain age.
+That’s because home insurance is designed to protect you against unexpected events rather than natural deterioration.

 Cesspits